Skip to content

 Newport's analysis of high-performing academics, executives, and creators found that deep work sessions produce 2-5x more value per hour than shallow work (email, meetings, administrative tasks).
 Yet the average knowledge worker spends only 2.1 hours per day in focused work, according to a 2024 RescueTime study of 50,000 users.

-The Genius process structures action around high-leverage deep work:
+The Genius process structures your action around high-leverage deep work:

 1. Identify the highest-leverage actions.
-Not the most urgent, not the most comfortable — the actions most likely to close the gap between Current and Desired.
+Not the most urgent, not the most comfortable — the actions most likely to close the gap between your Current and your Desired.

 2. Block time for deep work.
 Research consistently shows that 3-4 hours of focused deep work per day produces more valuable output than 8 hours of scattered effort.